Occasionally, games will decide to give you a break and actually feature methods of skipping boss battles

 - Every boss (except for the last one) in Hero Core can be skipped.
 In fact, you can enter the final battle at pretty much any point in the game.
 The fight is a lot tougher without all of the gear and level ups you get for fighting the other bosses, though.

-- Breath Of Fire II: Fighting the Wildcat cook is entirely optional, thought doing so would prevent the player from getting a very valuable magic spell.
+- Breath of Fire II: Fighting the Wildcat cook is entirely optional, though doing so would prevent the player from getting a very valuable magic spell.
 There's also a Guard Mini-Boss that can be avoided if given the right answer to his question.

-- Breath Of Fire III: Out of the 12 bosses in the Boss Rush at the end of the game, only 2 must be confronted if one knows the correct path throught the labyrinth housing them.
+- Breath of Fire III: Out of the 12 bosses in the Boss Rush at the end of the game, only 2 must be confronted if one knows the correct path through the labyrinth housing them.

 - In the 4th mission in Fatal Shadows, there's an alternative path to the boss that lets Rin Stealth Kill him in a cutscene, effectively saving the player a rather troublesome boss fight.